What is it?

-Work-study actually doesn't disburse like other financial aid.
+Work-Study actually does not disburse like other financial aid.
 You receive a paycheck every pay period when you report your work hours.
 The paycheck is your Work-study money.
 You cannot earn in excess of the award offered, so your employer should be keeping track of your earnings.

 - The EEV Form (I-9): Submit this form along with required identification to the Dean of Students Office during Student I-9 Authorization hours.

-- The Manager Tool Kit is to assist Employers with the hiring process, how to post job openings and other information.
+- The Manager Tool Kit is to assist employers with the hiring process, shows how to post job openings, as well as other information.

-I am running out of Work-study award.
+I am running out of my Work-Study award.
 Do I have to stop working?

 Yes, but you have options.
 You may not have to stop working if your employer can pay you out of a different fund (eg Student Assistant fund), or if you have room in your financial aid award budget for an increase in your Work-Study award.